Skip to content

 PermissionsService.getUserPermissions(userId, tenantId, activeRoleKeys) accepts a third argument and filters the UserRole query to role.key IN activeRoleKeys before compilation. ensurePermissionsLoaded reads request.user.roles (already narrowed) and passes it as activeRoleKeys.
 The result: permission checks only ever see grants relevant to the active profile.

-Record-level helpers that branch on ctx.roles.includes('referent') (e.g. studentsForAccessContext) consume this narrowed set.
-Because activeProfile is always present in the array under the rules above, the branch fires precisely when the user is actively logged in as that profile — no helper changes needed.
+Record-level policies that branch on ctx.roles.includes('referent') (e.g. StudentsPolicy.where(ctx)) consume this narrowed set.
+Because activeProfile is always present in the array under the rules above, the branch fires precisely when the user is actively logged in as that profile.

 Route Protection